alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

   Case of a `choice` with a tick or a cross.
 Turning the setting off again stops the counting and takes every square down on the next cycle.
 The output channel writes a second line per cycle with the two percentages.
+- With coverage on, editing WITHIN a line of a source file (change a literal, keep the line count the same) re-runs only the tests that reached that line — the output channel's cycle line names fewer tests, and a test file whose tests do not reach the change is not re-run.
+Adding or removing a line, editing a top-level Constant, or having coverage off re-runs the whole reached set.
+A narrowed cycle leaves the gutter squares where they were.
 - A test written `across` a List of rows is listed once per row, under a node named by the template, and each row's item shows the name that row renders.
   ▶ beside the template runs every row; ▶ beside one row runs only it.